What you need to know

 The best way to stay safe in the summer heat is to spend time in a cool space and drink plenty of water.
 Get tips to stay cool at home and outside of the home.

-Sign up to track your indoor temperatures during heat events
+Track your indoor temperatures during heat events